serenorg/serendb/docs/rfcs/007-serverless-on-laptop.md

 1. Create repository, start page server on it (same as before)

 ```
-$ neon init
+$ serendb init
 ...
 created main branch
-new neon repository was created in .neon
+new SerenDB repository was created in .serendb

-$ neon pageserver start
+$ serendb pageserver start
-Starting pageserver at '127.0.0.1:64000' in .neon
+Starting pageserver at '127.0.0.1:64000' in .serendb
 Page server started
 ```

 2. Create branch

 ```
-$ neon branch heikki main
+$ serendb branch heikki main
 branching at end of WAL: 0/15ECF68
 ```